Spark your curiosity + expand your creativity

 Saturday AM

-• In this intermediate level filmmaking class, students will advance their technical skills through hands-on engagement in the production process from ideation to completion.
-Students will develop their ability to think independently and work collaboratively while exploring creative possibilities, deepening their storytelling capabilities with a focus on personal narrative.
-Presentations of work by relevant historic and contemporary filmmakers will be shared giving students exposure to diverse approaches to personal and creative storytelling and students will build their ability to look critically at images and to engage in discussion with their peers.
+• Focusing on the people in the Venice community, students will learn the fundamentals of documentary filmmaking.
+Each student will work on a team to create a short doc about a specific person or group of people in the Venice community.
+In this beginning-intermediate workshop, students will build their technical skills through hands-on assignments and develop their ability to collaboratively tell a story.
+Presentations of work by relevant historic and contemporary filmmakers will be shared; giving students exposure to diverse approaches to personal and creative storytelling while building their ability to look critically at art and to engage in discussion with their peers.

-In this intermediate photography class, students will advance their photography skills through hands-on experience.
-Students will develop technical skills and explore creative possibilities, deepening their storytelling capabilities with a focus on personal narrative.
-Presentations of work by relevant historic and contemporary photographers will be shared giving students exposure to diverse approaches to personal and creative storytelling and students will build their ability to look critically at images and to engage in discussion with their peers.
+Students will develop technical skills and explore creative possibilities, deepening their storytelling capabilities to complete a group project.
+Presentations of work by relevant historic and contemporary photographers will be shared; giving students exposure to diverse approaches to personal and creative storytelling while building their ability to look critically at art and to engage in discussion with their peers.

 10 am - noon